mrmattkennedy/feedforward-neural-net-mnist/c++/README.md

 This is the C++ implementation of a cnn for the MNIST data set.
-Can just use make, but better is: g++ -I include/ -mavx -g -O3 -DNDEBUG -fopenmp src/*.cpp
+Currently very slow, even compared to python, but hopefully in future implementations will speed things up.
+Accuracy is similar to the python library.